 After only being in the fitness industry full time for about a year now the questions I get asked about mostly have to do with body weight and nutrition.
 I work with mainly general population older adults and athletes.
 Most of my older female clients are trying to lose weight while my males clients are 70/30.
 With 70% wanting to add weight and 30% wanting to lose weight.
-The biggest inconsistently between all my clients are their weigh-ins.
-Either they don’t want to weigh in which means they are too lazy or they just are afraid of what the scale will compute back to them.
-OR they do weigh in but its on a different scale on different days.
+The biggest inconsistently between all my clients are their weigh-ins. they do weigh in but its on a different scale on different days and different times under different circumstances.
 Which doesn’t provide an accurate representation of where their actual weight is.
 Whether you’re trying to gain weight and add muscle mass, lose weight, or maintain your current weight, the scale can be a pretty perplexing mind game for a lot of individuals.
 For the sake of this article let’s say you are trying to lose weight.

 You’ve been tracking your calories and have also been in a caloric deficit for about a week now.
 Things are going very smoothly and you’ve steadily lost 2-3 pounds the very first week of your diet.
 Seeing the number on the scale continually decrease through the week gives you justification that you are doing well.
 You start the second week of your diet.
 You step on the scale… you gained 2 pounds.
 Throughout the week your weight fluctuates between + 5 lbs.
 How could this happen?
 You’ve been sticking to your diet AND working out.
 What in the H*** is going on!
 It seemed to be working the first week, so how could you have gained weight while being consistent with your program?
 This is where the confusion and frustration begins with most weight loss clients.
 So, what really is going on?